BATTLE OF THE BULGE WAR SITES

 and idolized battles of the 2nd World War

-where the two months of winter in 1944-45 when German Panzer divisions
+where during the two months of winter in 1944-45 German Panzer

-broke through the weakly defended allied lines in the Ardennes forest
+divisions broke through the weakly defended allied lines in the Ardennes

 of eastern Belgium.
-Most of the German command had already decided that
+Most of the German command officers had already decided

-one last lighting push across the River Meuse to Antwerp to cut off the
+one last lightning push across the River Meuse to Antwerp to cut off

-of the Ardennes” began with a heavy artillery barrage from German “88s” began
+of the Ardennes” began with a heavy artillery barrage from German “88s” pounding

-pounding American forward positions and tanks and support troops of German
+American forward positions.
+Tanks and support troops of German Panzer

-Panzer and Grenedier divisions a rapid advance across the Luxemboug gap
+and Grenadier divisions rushed a rapid advance across the Luxembourg gap

 in what would become known as the “Battle of the Bulge”.